opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

 85     Lastly, Dr Low produced on 12 July 2007 a consent form signed by Toh Seng which attested that “I ... have been fully informed of the possible risks of operation or infection”.
 That consent form was only partially complete – save for his signature, Toh Seng did not fill up his name and National Registration Identity Card number.
 Counsel for SMC characterised the consent form as one merely of formality and not substance and submitted that even Dr Low had treated the consent form as insignificant since he had failed to produce it when queried by the Complaints Committee on 16 November 2004.
 Further, a nurse at Dr Low’s clinic, June, had attested to witnessing Toh Seng’s signing of the consent form, but she was not called to give evidence.
 An adverse inference could be drawn against Dr Low for failing to have done so.

 86     In our view, an analogy with the legal profession is again apposite to elucidate the proper attitude professionals should adopt in applying the relevant professional ethical rules to their daily work.
-In _Law Society of Singapore v Tan Phuay Khiang_ [2007] 3 SLR 477, this court said (at [100]):
+In _Law Society of Singapore v Tan Phuay Khiang_ <span class="citation">[2007] 3 SLR 477</span>, this court said (at [100]):

  It is also axiomatic that it is the spirit and intent, rather than just the plain letter, of the professional ethical rules that breathe life and legitimacy into the standards that are relevant in assessing whether a lawyer has discharged his professional obligations.
 Thus, a lawyer who